Role-based access control

 A newer version is available; see the version menu above for details.

-In Puppet Enterprise (PE), you can use role-based access control (RBAC) to manage user permissions.
+In Puppet Enterprise (PE), role-based access control (RBAC) is used to manage user permissions.
 Permissions define what actions users can perform on designated objects.
 For example:

 Can the user grant password reset tokens to other users who have forgotten their passwords?

 Can the user edit a local user’s metadata?

 Can the user edit class parameters in a node group?